-The Four Columns Inn, an iconic, whitewashed 16-room luxe “Country Inn,” a dozen miles from Brattleboro in the classic whitewashed New England town of Newfane VT, was shuttered in 2013 and reopened, afresh, in mid 2015.
-Once enchanting enough for the likes of Mick Jagger (who stayed over for his 40th birthday), it had fallen off its imperial pedestal, and was purchased by Greenwich Hospitality Group (which also owns the Delamar Hotel in Greenwich and Southbury CT).
-After a nearly complete refurbishment,the very upscale Four Columns Inn is regaining its past allure, with some very significant changes.
+The Four Columns Inn, an iconic, whitewashed 15-room luxe “Country Inn,” a dozen miles from Brattleboro in the classic whitewashed New England town of Newfane VT, was shuttered in 2013 and reopened, afresh, in mid 2015.
+Once enchanting enough for the likes of Mick Jagger (who stayed over for his 40th birthday), it had fallen off its imperial pedestal, and was purchased by Greenwich Hospitality Group who subsequently sold it to current chef/owner, Andrea Jourdan.

 French chef, Rene Chardain, opened the Four Columns Inn in 1965.
-He and his wife, Pierette, raised their own fowl in a barn on the property and fished trout from their personal trout pond, running a farm to table restaurant before the phrase became mainstream.
-Four Columns developed a somewhat regal but snooty reputation, shunning local business for worldwide recognition as a New England Inn with impeccable pedigree.
-It has since done an about face, and as a matter of fact, locals are now welcomed with open arms, even if all they wish to do is have a drink and bite in the Tavern.
+He and his wife, Pierette, raised their own fowl in a barn on the property and fished trout from their personal trout pond.
+They ran a farm-to-table restaurant before the phrase became mainstream.

 Rooms at Four Columns Inn, Newfane VT

-All rooms are, in fact, having undergone a complete change of decor.
+All rooms have undergone a complete change of decor.
 Take a gander at the collection, and it will be tough to choose.

 Just the Facts